FedericoBruzzone/phd-project/README.md

-# Phd Project Submission
+# Phd Project

-This repository contains the report of my Phd project submission.
+This repository contains the report of my Phd project submission and the slides of the presentation.

 ## Info